patrickgan/bash_settings/README.md

 fi
 ```

-Add these into .bashrc as well.
+Add this into .bashrc as well.
 ```
 force_color_prompt=yes
-git_branch_status=yes
 ```

 Add the following to your prompt, also typically somewhere in `.bashrc`.